jbeeko/fs-stored-procs/README.md

 To write F# stored procedures we need to compile the F# code to JavaScript, then register the stored procedure using the .net SDK.

 ### Compilation
 Going back to [`Hello World`](https://www.documentdb.com/javascript/tutorial).
-To write the equivalent "Hello World" in F# like this
+We can write the equivalent "Hello World" in F# like this
 ```
 let helloWorld =
     let context = getContext
     let response = context.getResponse
     response.setBody("Hello World")
 ```
-What we would like is for the tooling to generate the following JavaScript from the example.
+What we would like is for the tooling to generate the same JavaScript as in the example.

 ```
 function () {